 Here are some storage recommendations for popular Delta-8 products:

-Hemp gummies may be the easiest type of product to carry on a plane.
+Usually, the answer is yes!
+And hemp gummies may hands down be the easiest type of product to carry on a plane.
 You can generally just leave gummies or other edibles in their original packaging.
 Gummies, hard candies, and other food items can usually be carried in your carry-on or in your checked luggage, but check with your chosen airline to verify that you’re allowed to bring food and snacks on the plane.

 Any hemp product that is in liquid form will generally be subject to the same rules as other liquids when carried in a carry-on or personal bag.
 According to the TSA, you’re allowed to carry one quart-sized bag filled with containers that hold 3.5 oz (100 mL) of liquid or less.